My work with the charity Help for Heroes

 Jo, Military Veteran

-Simon, from the Wirral, once found it difficult to mix in public.
-Even joining our group walks was a big step.
-But after completing my beginner confidence building photography course, he applied for and completed both his HNC and HND, and is now working toward a BA in Photography.
-Today, he works as a stills photographer on film and TV sets, with placements at Everton, ITV, and Sky.
-I could not be more proud of him and his updates are always a highlight of my week!
+Simon was once too anxious to attend group activities.
+But after joining my beginner course, he progressed to an HNC, then HND, and is now studying for a BA in photography.
+Today, he works as a stills photographer on TV and film sets, with credits at Everton FC, ITV, and Sky.
+I am so proud of him and his updates are always a highlight of my week!

 "It has been good for my mental health as it’s given me something to concentrate on."